projectcalico/calico/RELEASING.md

 1. Push your branch and open a pull request.
 Get it reviewed and wait for it to pass CI.

-   Once reviewed and CI is passing, merge the PR.
-This will cause the live docs site to be updated (after a few minutes).

-1. Run the following on your local branch in order to build and publish the release at the newly created commit.
+1. Once reviewed and CI is passing, run the following on your local branch in order to build and publish the release at the newly created commit.

    ```